ahmohbati/SecOn/IntroductionWalkthrough.md

 If everything looks ok, we can quickly test Sguil and Snort/Suricata detections.
 Double-click the Sguil icon on the desktop and enter your Sguil username and password (created during the Security Onion Setup).
 You'll be prompted to choose which network(s) to monitor:  the monitored network interface(s) and/or OSSEC events.
 Choose "Select All" then "Start SGUIL" and the Sguil client will load.
 You might already have some events showing up, but just to confirm type "curl http://testmyids.com" in a terminal window and you should see an event appear in Sguil for "GPL ATTACK\_RESPONSE id check returned root."

 Security Onion includes a number of useful links on the desktop in addition to the Security Onion application menu which provides access to man pages for tools included in Security Onion.
-The "README" icon on the desktop is a good starting point and will open https://localhost in a web browser with local links to Squert, Snorby, ELSA, and Xplico and external links to additional useful Security Onion information.
-Sguil, Squert and ELSA all share the same username/password, while Snorby uses e-mail addresses for usernames.
+The "README" icon on the desktop is a good starting point and will open https://localhost in a web browser with local links to Squert and ELSA and external links to additional useful Security Onion information.
+Sguil, Squert and ELSA all share the same username/password.
 Here's a brief description of the primary tools available in Security Onion for security monitoring:
   * Sguil (http://sguil.sourceforge.net/) - THE analyst console for security monitoring.
 There isn't a more powerful and capable solution available for event analysis, correlation and review.
   * Squert (http://www.squertproject.org/) - A web interface to query and view Sguil event data that was designed to supplement Sguil by providing additional context around events.
-  * Snorby (https://github.com/snorby/snorby) - A slick and effective Ruby on Rails app for monitoring  Snort/Suricata IDS events.
   * ELSA (http://code.google.com/p/enterprise-log-search-and-archive/) - Enterprise Log Search and Archive is a distributed log archive system similar to Splunk and allows for event searching and visualization of all the log data Security Onion consumes, including OSSEC, Snort/Suricata, and most importantly, Bro IDS.

 If you want to take some time to experiment with the tools, Security Onion includes some sample packet capture files we can replay to generate event data.
 I highly recommend physically disabling the network connection from your host operating system prior to replaying the packets.
 Since we're using a VM, simply unplugging the physical network connection or disabling wireless on the host system where your VM is running will work.
 We will be replaying samples of live traffic, some of which are malicious, so use caution.
 The samples provided are available in /opt/samples/ and once we're disconnected from the network, we can replay them by opening up a terminal and typing: